kellpossible/blog/content/Adventures/16-BackountrySkiingInNewZealand.rst

 way back up the hill again to retrieve it!

 That night we were to stay at Flock Hill in their backpacker's accommodation.
-Tim the manager explained that "a big storm" was due to hit that week, and it seemed likely we would be stuck there, possibly without power, and he was happy for us to cancel.
+Tim the manager explained that big snow storm from the South was due to hit that week, and it seemed likely we would be stuck there, possibly without power, and he was happy for us to cancel.
 Perhaps he was surprised at how excited we all were at the prospects of being stuck in a snow storm.
 We explained we all had our own stoves and food for snow camping so we would be able to cope just fine.

 The next morning we were brought into Anna's house in the Castle Hill village.
 The hall was being used by another group, and the impending